juftin/juftin/README.md

 My personal cookiecutter template 🚀, might be your new secret weapon for Python projects.
 It's an all-in-one development toolkit that operates seamlessly in your coding environment.
-Imagine managing your project's virtual environment and development tools with `hatch`, effortlessly formatting your code with `black`, linting your masterpiece with `ruff`, and checking types using `mypy`.
+Imagine managing your project's virtual environment and development tools with `hatch`, effortlessly formatting and linting your masterpiece with `ruff`, and checking types using `mypy`.
 Literally all of the CI/CD details have been taken care of.
 Unleash the full potential of your Python project with juftin's personal cookiecutter template.
 Get started with `cookiecutter gh:juftin/cookiecutter-python`.